seanox/seanox-ai-nlp/README.md

 - __Rule-based enhancements__ to detect technical terms and units
 - __Modular components__ that integrate easily into existing retrieval systems

-The package attempts to support existing NLP workflows through lightweight components designed to better handle domain-specific terminology, structured data, and semantic matching.
+The package can contribute to __narrowing the gap__ between structured data and semantically rich queries by supporting existing NLP workflows with lightweight components tailored for domain-specific terminology and semantic matching -- without relying on opaque models or extensive training.

 Further modules are planned to extend the package's capabilities, including: